vadimg/js_bintrees/README.md

 > Returns an iterator to the node if found, null otherwise.

 ### lowerBound(item)
-> Returns an interator to the tree node immediately before (or at) the element.
+> Returns an interator to the tree node at or immediately after the item.
 Returns null-iterator if tree is empty.
+>> __NOTE: Changed in version 1.0.0 to match C++ lower_bound__

 ### upperBound(item)
-> Returns an interator to the tree node immediately after (or at) the element.
+> Returns an interator to the tree node immediately after the item.
 Returns null-iterator if tree is empty.
+>> __NOTE: Changed in version 1.0.0 to match C++ upper_bound__

 ### min()
 > Returns the min node data in the tree, or null if the tree is empty.